andyxwq/Advanced-Cleanup-Tool/README.md

 - **Customization Options:**
   Further configuration settings for a personalized cleanup process.

-Feedback & Contributions
+## Feedback & Contributions

-💬 Found a bug or have a suggestion?
+💬 **Found a bug or have a suggestion?**
 We welcome your feedback!
-Please open an Issue or submit a Pull Request in this repository to help us improve Advanced Cleanup Tool.
+Please open an [Issue](#) or submit a [Pull Request](#) in this repository to help us improve Advanced Cleanup Tool.

+---

-Release Notes
+## Release Notes

+**Important:**
-Important: This version (v2.0) represents a significant upgrade from the previous CLI/BAT tool (v1.1) to a modern, interactive HTA interface.
+This version (v2.0) represents a significant upgrade from the previous CLI/BAT tool (v1.1) to a modern, interactive HTA interface.
 Enjoy an improved experience with real-time feedback, enhanced logging, and a cleaner, more intuitive design.

 Advanced Cleanup Tool v2.0 is designed to provide a fast, modern, and user-friendly way to keep your Windows system clean and optimized.